DevDeck

 How to Use Regex Tester

-1. Enter your regex pattern (without slashes)
+2. Enter your regex pattern (without slashes) and set flags

-3. Paste test text
+3. Paste test text โ€” matches highlight in real time

 Example Use Case

 Writing a validation regex for email addresses.
-Enter the pattern, paste a list of test emails (valid and invalid), and the highlighter shows which ones match.
-Adjust the pattern until valid emails highlight and invalid ones don't.
+Switch to Generator, type 'email address', copy the generated pattern, then switch to Tester and paste a list of test emails (valid and invalid).
+The highlighter shows which ones match โ€” adjust the pattern until only valid emails highlight.

 Tips